 JD: I do.
-I was eleven and for some reason I wrote a poem about seagulls.
+I was 11, and for some reason, I wrote a poem about seagulls.
 I have no idea why.
 I don’t care about seagulls.
-I don’t really like seagulls but I remember writing it and just finding that it felt really good to write it and that I didn’t quite understand when I finished what was this thing I had made and that feeling stuck with me and so years later I sort of wrote poetry as a teenager.
-Then I went to college and sort of in my early 20’s I had a terrible break-up actually with the man who eventually became my husband.
-In the aftermath of that tragedy, I began to write poems again and within about a year I remember calling my parents and saying, “I have this really crazy idea.
+I don’t really like seagulls, but I remember writing it and just finding that it felt really good to write it, and that I didn’t quite understand when I finished what was this thing I had made, and that feeling stuck with me.
+And so, years later, I sort of wrote poetry as a teenager.
+Then I went to college and sort of, in my early 20s, I had a terrible breakup, actually with the man who eventually became my husband.
+And in the aftermath of that tragedy, I began to write poems again, and within about a year, I remember calling my parents and saying, “I have this really crazy idea.
 I want to go to grad school and be a poet.”
-Much to their credit, they said, “Okay.” (laughter)
+And, much to their credit, they said, “OK.” (laughter)

-JD: Well, I spent a large portion of my childhood in communist Poland and one of the things you learn growing up in a totalitarian regime is that, the arts really matter and so seeing how much artforms like poetry and painting and music and theatre were a daily part of people’s lives in Poland, made an indelible impression on me.
-It was always clear to me that the arts could be life changing and life saving and so you know, poetry is revered in Poland.
-Every city and every town square across Poland there is a street or a statue or a school or a train station named after the great Polish Romantic Poet, Adam Mickiewicz and when you see that kind of impact that a romantic poet who is long dead can still have on a people, you realize, “Okay, this is something that isn’t frivolous.
+JD: Well, I spent a large portion of my childhood in communist Poland, and one of the things you learn growing up in a totalitarian regime is that the arts really matter, and so, seeing how much art forms like poetry and painting and music and theater were a daily part of people’s lives in Poland made an indelible impression on me.
+It was always clear to me that the arts could be life-changing and lifesaving.
+And so, you know, poetry is revered in Poland.
+In every city, in every town square across Poland, there is a street or a statue or a school or a train station named after the great Polish romantic poet Adam Mickiewicz, and when you see that kind of impact that a romantic poet who is long dead can still have on a people, you realize, “OK, this is something that isn’t frivolous.
 It’s not a hobby.
 It’s not a diversion.
 It really means a great deal to people.”
-So, I always knew that I was going to be in the arts.
-It just took me a while to figure out that I was going to be a poet.
+And so, I always knew that I was going to be in the arts.
+It just took me a little while to figure out that I was going to be a poet.

 MH: As someone who mentors other writers and poets, can you just share a little bit of advice for the budding poets or writers who might be listening?

-MH: Literally raging (laughs) and you know while the subject matter of your work is really different from hers, I, in my mind, I kept relating the two and I think some of that is because just my personal experience with her recent death but also she was reacting or responding to a world that was constructed by men and in alot of ways alot of the violence whether intentional or unintentional it was constructed by men and as I read your work, this depiction of the military wife that we see in popular culture and entertainment, it largely seems to be presented through the lens of or at least centered around the experience of the soldier and so I wonder if you could talk about the importance of including that perspective of the woman?
+MH: Literally, raging (laughs), and, you know, while the subject matter of your work is really different from hers, I, in my mind, I kept relating the two, and I think some of that is because, you know, just my personal experience with her recent death, but also, she was reacting or responding to a world that was constructed by men, and in a lot of ways a lot of the violence, whether intentional or unintentional, it was constructed by men, and as I read your work, I feel something similar — this depiction of the military wife that we see in popular culture and entertainment, it largely seems to be presented through the lens of, or at least centered around, the experience of the soldier.
+And so, I wonder if you could talk about the importance of including that perspective of the woman?

 MH: Wow.
 That’s really interesting because right before we came in here, Troy Tuttle and I were just talking about this.
-So he is our creative director and also a veteran, a military veteran and you know this is something that I think from my experience not being someone who is from a military family and talking with Troy who is a veteran...we were kind of kicking this back and forth and discussing the concept of how the title veteran is one that really is shared by the family because the family goes to war when the soldier does even though the experiences are very different so I guess part of what we wanted to ask you is is there more that we can do in our communities to recognize and value the experience of the military family and the aftermath of war that they go through because it’s almost like the war continues in some ways or maybe a lot of ways?
+So he’s our creative director and also a veteran, a military veteran, and, you know, this is something that I think from my experience not being someone who is from a military family and talking with Troy who is a veteran, we were kind of kicking this back and forth and discussing the concept of how the title veteran is one that really is shared by the family because the family goes to war when the soldier does, even though the experiences are very different.
+So, I guess part of what we wanted to ask you is, is there more that we can do in our communities to recognize and value the experience of the military family and the aftermath of war that they go through because it’s almost like the war continues in some ways or maybe a lot of ways?

-JD: Well, I think one of the challenges now is that a lot of military families aren’t necessarily living on bases and so sometimes those families become somewhat invisible.
-If you live on a base then it’s sort of understood the role that everyone is playing.
-With the spouses who are going through the commissary by themselves, you understand that the active duty service member is somewhere else and perhaps overseas deployed.
-But, when you are a military spouse and you are living in a community where there aren’t many other military spouses, it’s very easy for people to just entirely forget what you might be going through on a day to day basis...even just eh isolation and so I think being more aware and checking in with those families that you know have a loved one overseas can be a thoughtful gesture.
+JD: Well, I think one of the challenges now is that a lot of military families aren’t necessarily living on bases, and so, sometimes those families become somewhat invisible.
+If you live on a base, then it’s sort of understood the role that everyone is playing.
+The spouses who are going through the commissary by themselves, you understand that the active duty service member is somewhere else and perhaps overseas deployed.
+But, when you are a military spouse and you’re living in a community where there aren’t many other military spouses, it’s very easy for people to just entirely forget what you might be going through on a day-to-day basis — even just the isolation.
+And so I think just being more aware and checking in with those families that you know have a loved one overseas can be a thoughtful gesture.

-MH: Let’s take a moment and read a few poems if you would.
+MH: Let’s take a minute and read a few poems, if you would.